Quantum-Based Software Engineering: Conclusion

 \section{Conclusion}

-In this paper, we proposed Quantum-Based Software Engineering (QBSE) as a potential research direction.
+In this paper, we introduced Quantum-Based Software Engineering (QBSE) as a new research direction.
 QBSE focuses on applying quantum computing techniques to solve classical software engineering problems.
 It differs from QSE, which focuses on developing software for quantum systems.

 We outlined the scope of QBSE, identified key software engineering tasks that may benefit from quantum computation, and summarized relevant quantum techniques.
 We also reviewed existing work that aligns with the QBSE perspective, but remains fragmented.
 To support further exploration of this direction, we proposed a preliminary research agenda covering problem reformulation, method design, empirical evaluation, tool support, and collaboration.